minimrbanana/MOMoGP/README.md

 ### Hyperparameters

 If not specified, the corresponding hyperparameters are set by default values.
+If train on CPU, use:

+    python run_MOMoGP.py --data=pakinsons --cpu

 ## Citation
 If you find this code useful in your research, please consider citing: